 In 2017 Mark Tsimelzon, moved to the UK from California to join Babylon Health as Chief Engineering Officer in a search led by Erevena.
 In May 2019, after scaling their engineering organisation to over 300, he moved to Facebook to help with WhatsApp London’s team build out.
-He talks to Sam Wilkins, Senior Partner at Erevena about his experiences.
+He talks to Sam Wilkins, Partner at Erevena about his experiences.

 What prompted you to consider a move abroad?

 Joining Babylon in London was a great opportunity.
 It fitted perfectly with what I wanted to do – transforming healthcare with AI.
 We’d been living in Silicon Valley for 20 years and were looking to move somewhere new.
 We’d considered moving closer to San Francisco or even New York but Babylon was so close to my professional interests and London is such a great city.
 It just felt right.

 How did you make your final decision to take the leap?

 I have the rule that the right decisions are easy to make.
 Speaking to friends who had made the same move was very helpful and I’d recommend that.
 My wife and I sometimes joke that our move was something of a mid-life crisis.
 Silicon Valley was becoming a bit predictable but now, life is packed with new discoveries.